 (b) shall not be regarded as having failed to comply, or fully comply, with the direction contained in the notice by reason only that he has not controlled declared plants or declared animals in the manner specified in the notice so long as he has controlled the plants or animals in some other manner.

 [Section 51 amended by No. 31 of 1983 s.
 5; No. 59 of 1986 s.
 7; No. 20 of 1989 s.
 3; No. 84 of 2004 s.
-82.]

-52. Protection Board may carry out work and recover cost
+82; No. 46 of 2010 s.
+19 and 55(2).]

+52. Work and recovery of costs

 (1) Without affecting any proceeding against or liability of any owner or occupier under section 51, if an inspector or authorised person is of the opinion that neither the owner nor the occupier of private land has complied with the direction contained in a notice served on either or both of them under section 50 that inspector or authorised person may enter the land to which the notice relates and carry out all or any of the requirements of the direction.

-(2) All expenses incurred by an inspector or authorised officer under subsection (1), together with interest at the prescribed rate, shall be a debt due by the owner or occupier served with the notice referred to in that subsection, and if both are served, by them jointly and each of them severally, to the Protection Board, and may be sued for and recovered in a court of competent jurisdiction.
+(2) All expenses incurred by an inspector or authorised person under subsection (1), together with interest at the prescribed rate, shall be a debt due by the owner or occupier served with the notice referred to in that subsection, and if both are served, by them jointly and each of them severally, to the State, and may be sued for and recovered by the Director General on behalf of the State in a court of competent jurisdiction.

+[Section 52 amended by No. 46 of 2010 s.
+20.]

 53. Powers of owner and occupier to control declared plants and animals

 (1) An owner or occupier of private land shall have full power to do all that is necessary to control declared plants and declared animals on and in relation to that land and to comply with a direction contained in a notice served on him under section 50.